microsoft/microsoft-ui-xaml-specs/active/AnimatedIcon/AnimatedIconSpec.md

 Designers will need to add markers named like the following to all Lottie files that will be used with controls that support AnimatedIcon.
 The controls that currently support AnimatedIcon are listed in the next section.

 The marker names should reflect the visual state the animation is going from to the visual state the animation is going to.
-Each marker name should also have a _Start or _End appended to the name to define the start of the animation segment and the end of the animation segment.
+Each marker name can also have a _Start or _End appended to the name to define the start of the animation segment and the end of the animation segment.
 This is a standard example:

 * [PreviousState]To[NewState]_Start" and "[PreviousState]To[NewState]_End"

+If you do not provide the "_Start" or "_End" marker for a state transition, AnimatedIcon will follow the algorithm defined in the next section to play the correct frame or segment based on what is missing.

 For example, the bare minimum of the markers that are needed for icons being used in a DropDownButton are:

-* NormalToPointerOver_Start
-* NormalToPointerOver_End
-* NormalToPressed_Start
-* NormalToPressed_End
-* PointerOverToNormal_Start
-* PointerOverToNormal_End
-* PointerOverToPressed_Start
+* NormalToPointerOver
-* PointerOverToPressed_End
+* NormalToPressed
-* PressedToNormal_Start
+* PointerOverToNormal
-* PressedToNormal_End
+* PointerOverToPressed
-* PressedToPointerOver_Start
+* PressedToNormal
-* PressedToPointerOver_End
+* PressedToPointerOver

 “Normal" is the state where the user is not interacting with the DropDownButton.

 Markers will need to be named this specific way so AnimatedIcon can map the correct animation segment with